mchmarny/gomaxprocstest/README.md

 ## Disclaimer

 This is my personal project and it does not represent my employer.
 I take no responsibility for issues caused by this code.
-I do my best to ensure that everything works, but if something goes wrong, my apologies is all you will get.
+I do my best to ensure that everything works, but if something goes wrong, my apologies and an attempt to fix it is I can promise.